MicrosoftDocs/memdocs/memdocs/intune/fundamentals/deployment-guide-enrollment.md

 #### Apple Configurator administrator tasks

-This task list provide an overview.
+This task list provides an overview.
 For more specific information, see [Apple Configurator enrollment](../enrollment/apple-configurator-enroll-ios.md).

 - Requires access to a Mac computer with a USB port.
+- Be sure your devices are [supported](supported-devices-browsers.md).
-- Have the [Apple MDM push certificate](../enrollment/apple-mdm-push-certificate-get.md) ready.
+- Be sure the [Apple MDM push certificate](../enrollment/apple-mdm-push-certificate-get.md) is added to Endpoint Manager, and is active.
 This certificate is required to enroll iOS/iPadOS devices.
+For more information, see [Get an Apple MDM push certificate](../enrollment/apple-mdm-push-certificate-get.md).
 - In the [Endpoint Manager admin center](https://go.microsoft.com/fwlink/?linkid=2109431), create an enrollment profile.

   When you create an enrollment profile, you: